 MFJS 3504 Advanced Multimedia Storytelling and Publishing (4 Credits)

 In this course, students tap the reporting, writing, editing, and multimedia production and editing skills and knowledge learned and practiced in previous journalism studies classes and apply them to building from scratch, an open content management based multimedia web site.
 Laboratory fee required.
-Prerequisites: MFJS 2140, MFJS 3501, or instructor approval.
+Prerequisites: MFJS 2140 or MFJS 3501, or instructor approval.

 MFJS 3505 Advanced Online and Visual Journalism (4 Credits)

 This capstone course for journalism majors provides students with opportunities in experiential learning as together they bolster the coverage and amplify the voices of underserved communities in Colorado.
 Rural, BIPOC, LGBTQ+, people with disabilities, and religious minority communities, among others, will be the subject of our attention and the focus of the class media projects.
 Students produce several mini-documentaries and written pieces that will be submitted for consideration to, and may air on, the RMPBS program, Colorado Voices, and on the PBS Video app.
 Prerequisite: MFJS 2240 or MFJS 3215.